Anisimov3D/3Dnucleus_data/README.md

 1) FIJI (ImageJ) with downloaded "3D ImageJ suite plugin" (needs additional plugins to work, read on how to download 3D suite [here](https://mcib3d.frama.io/3d-suite-imagej/)):
 2) Rstudio

+__DOWNLOAD MACROS__
+Download MAIN_MACRO
+Move ImageJ_MACROS to a designated directory, so that it can be chosen for MAIN_MACRO.
+Additionaly, download Rstudio_MACROS and Rstudio_GRAPHS for cleaning the aquired data and using it to make graphs.

 __CREATE 4 folders__
 1) Primary image folder (e.g., "PIM") for primary input of .lif files <==== PUT YOUR .lif FILES FOR PROCESSING HERE
 2) Cropped nuclei folder (e.g., "nuc_cr") for individual, numbered nuclei (.tif) obtained by MACRO I